JiMPyyy/CaterSiteV2/README.md

-# 🍽️ CaterVegas - Corporate Catering Platform
+# 🍽️ CaterLV - Corporate Catering Platform

 > **Fast, reliable catering from Las Vegas's favorite spots — delivered when you need it.**